yay-couch/couch-php/README.md

 ##Couch##

-Couch is a great tool that makes all interactions with your CouchDB server.
+Couch is a great library that makes all interactions with your CouchDB server providing a lot of tools for that.

 Before beginning;

 - Set your autoloader properly or use composer
 - Use PHP >= 5.4 (cos it uses traits)
 - Handle errors with try/catch blocks

+Notice: See CouchDB's official documents before using this library.

 ##Autoload##